 \end{itemize}

+%

 \subsection{Weight Measurement Evaluation}

 Following the generation of multi-label sets, the aggregate labels were determined using the proposed Crowd-Certain as well as various established methods.
 We examined two strategies for classifier selection, as detailed in Section~\ref{subsec:crowd.uncertainty}.
 Give there was no substantial variations in the final outcomes observed, the second strategy was adopted for its utilization of the random forest classification technique.
 This choice not only conserved processing time but also decreased the need for numerous Python package dependencies.
-For each annotator $\alpha $, we trained ten distinct random forests, each comprising four trees with a maximum depth of four, under various random states, as outlined in Section~\ref{sec:crowd.method}.
+For each worker $\alpha $, we trained ten distinct random forests, each comprising four trees with a maximum depth of four, under various random states, as outlined in Section~\ref{sec:crowd.method}.

-Figure~\ref{fig:crowd.Fig.1.weight} depicts the relationship between the randomly assigned annotators' probability threshold ($\pi_\alpha^{(k)}$) and their corresponding estimated weights ($\omega_\alpha^{(k)}$).
+Figure~\ref{fig:crowd.weight_strength_relation} depicts the relationship between the randomly assigned workers' probability threshold ($\pi_\alpha^{(k)}$) and their corresponding estimated weights ($\omega_\alpha^{(k)}$).
 In Tao's method scenario, the figure presents the average weights over all instances.
-Notably, as the reliability (probability threshold) of an annotator exceeds a particular threshold, the weight computed by Tao's method reaches a saturation point, while the proposed technique exhibits a considerably stronger correlation.
+Notably, as the reliability (probability threshold) of an worker exceeds a particular threshold, the weight computed by Tao's method reaches a saturation point, while the proposed technique exhibits a considerably stronger correlation.
 The individual data points symbolize the actual calculated weights, and the curve illustrates the regression line.

 %